ibm-cloud-docs/connected-trade-platform/white-paper.md

 ![Trade Finance Ecosystem Participants.](images/EcosystemParticipants.drawio.svg "Trade Finance Ecosystem Participants"){: caption="Trade Finance Ecosystem Participants" caption-side="bottom"}

 A trade transaction requires a seller of goods and services as well as a buyer.
-Various intermediaries such as banks and financial institutions can facilitate these transactions by financing the trade.
-Trade finance manifests itself in the form of letters of credit (LOC), guarantees, or insurance, and is usually provided by intermediaries

-But this is a very fragmented and distributed ecosystem where technology adoption has been lagging in comparison with other industries.
+Various intermediaries such as banks and other financial institutions can facilitate these transactions by financing the trade.
+There is a diverse set of products being offered to serve the needs of the counter-parties in the transaction in the form of letters of credit (LOC), guarantees, or insurance.
+However, due to the very fragmented and distributed nature of the trade ecosystem technology adoption has been lagging in comparison with other industries.

 ## Trade Finance Market
 {: #trade-finance-market}